Firasama29/firasama29.github.io/_posts/2024-02-16-integer-cache-and-wrapper-classes.md

 tags: [java, integer, cache, wrappers]
 ---

-# Why is 1 == 1 is true but 1000 == 1000 is false When dealing with Wrapper Classes in Java?

-That’s a loaded title.

-In this article, we’re going to discuss a behavior that occurs when we use the ‘==’ operator to compare Wrapper classes.
+This article discusses a behavior that occurs when the ‘==’ operator is used to compare Wrapper classes.

 Wrapper classes are used to wrap the corresponding primitive data types so they can be used as objects in a context that requires only objects like collections (Lists, Sets and Maps).
 For example, the Integer class corresponds to int data type, Double corresponds to double and so on.